Skip to contents

 Details

-computes the VIEW in the database with the specified name and the geometry
+Writes the rSpatial object to a temporary DuckDB table and computes the table in the database with the specified name and the geometry column as geom.

 Examples